 Bern Fraser, Women's Health Goulburn North East, Jenny Godwin and Executive Director Keran Howe.

-I was surprised and honoured to be nominated for the award, and even more honoured to win given the amazing candidates and the amazing work they have been doing." - Jenny Godwin Here We Are employs four women with disability, embedded as regional capacity builders to lead and model social inclusion with a particular focus on women's support structures and activities."
+Here We Are employs four women with disability, embedded as Regional Capacity Builders to lead and model social inclusion with a particular focus on women's support structures and activities."

 Here We Are